aeroo/aeroo_reports/README.md

-Alpha version of Aeroo Reports for odoo v8 aka OpenERP v8
+Alpha version of Aeroo Reports for Odoo v11